 Step 1: Google.

-Have a listen to these mystery tracks and feel yourself being transported to your last drop-the-needle test.
+Have a listen to these mystery tunes and feel yourself being transported to your last drop-the-needle test.

 I then tried entering the unidentified melodies into things like Shazam and ThemeFinder.org, to no avail.